mayaraayat/emotions-detection/README.md

 ## Evaluation

 After training the model, the script evaluates the model's performance by predicting emotions on a separate test dataset.
 It calculates the accuracy of the predictions and displays a confusion matrix to visualize the results.

+## Acknowledgments

+The sample dataset used in this project was sourced from Kaggle.
+The code examples were adapted from various open-source tutorials and documentation.